Early Christian Monuments in Rome

 Catacombs

-My personal favorite is Priscilla (Via Salaria 430), which is fairly off the beaten path and in contrast to other catacombs, visits usually take place in small groups.
-It is easy to combine with the Sant’Agnese complex and spend an afternoon in an authentic Italian quarter far away from streams of tourists.
+My personal favorite is Priscilla (Via Salaria 430), which is fairly off the beaten path.
+In contrast to other catacombs around via Appia, visits here usually take place in small groups.
+It is easy to combine a visit with the Sant’Agnese complex and spend an afternoon in an authentic Italian quarter far away from streams of tourists.

 SS Pietro e Marcellio (Via Casilina, 641) is an excellent choice for connoisseurs, as this catacomb accomodates the highest number of lavishly decorated cubicula, many of which is also shown during the guided tour.
 The catacomb is truely off of any beaten path, but, in my opinion, it is absolutely worth a/the detour.
-A researvation is mandatory before visit.
+Please note, a researvation is mandatory.

 Musea/Excavations

 Excavations of the Vatican necropole under the Basilica di San Pietro (= ‘Tomb of Peter‘).
-One has to order tickets in good time at the Ufficio Scavi.
+Please note, visit only upon reservation.
+In my experience, tickets should be ordered well in advance at the Ufficio Scavi.

-The Via Triumphalis necropole was destroyed, or rather buried by a landslide.
-This is a well preserved pagan necropole which shed authentic light on the funerary culture of the late Prinzipate.
-It is an interesting contrast program to the catacombs, as it shed light on the enormous economic inequality within Rome’s less priviledged population.
-Theoretically, tickets can be purchased on the website of the Vatican Museums, but when I last checked, there was no single date available.
+The Via Triumphalis necropole was destroyed, or more precisely, buried by a landslide.
+Today, the site represents one of the best preserved non-Christian necropole in Rome open to the public.
+Although not Christian, it offers an interesting contrast program to the catacombs, as it shed light on the enormous economic inequality within Rome’s less priviledged population.
+Theoretically, tickets can be purchased on the website of the Vatican Museums, but when I last checked, there was no single date available in the online calendar.

 Yet another ‘nerdish’ thing is the Crypta Balbi (Via delle Botteghe Oscure 31).
 This is one of the most intriguing museums of Rome dedicated to the history and development of the urbs.
 It does not focuses on Christianity, but inevitably, it also deals with the Christian(isation of the) city.
 Absolutely underrated.
-But unfortunately closed due to refurbishment.
+But most unfortunately closed until further notice due to refurbishment.